MiddlewQ/discord_bot/README.md

 Hi this is my discord music bot.
 First time using a python library to this extent.
 Would not recommend copying this bot.
 Further building on this project https://github.com/pawel02/music_bot/.
 Recommend watching his youtube video to gain an understanding of how it works.

 ## Features
+* Search Youtube videos for songs to play in discord
+* Plays songs in voice channel
+* No permission handling
+* Help class for information
+* Embed output to text channel
+* Preparation for Docker implemented

 ### Commands
 Most commands prints its output as embeds.